chirag9127/math_bot/README.md

 ### API's used
 All the apis intereact with the messenger bot.
 The user queries are interpreted by the messenger bot and the relevant apis are called.
 - api.ai - We used this to form our NLU engine.
+The other option we explored was RASA NLU.
+However, we found this more intuitive and easier to get the ground running.
 - wolfram api - https://products.wolframalpha.com/api/.
 This is used to provide graphical solution to mathematical queries.
   Wolfram api has solutions to a wide variety of topics covered and the soltuions to a query are sent as a list of gifs.
   This is sent to the messenger bot.